hyundai-robotics/doc-hi6-sdk/book.md

 * Operating the F buttons - Initializing to default values
 # 3.3.1 Specifications of the ArgosX setup screen user interface

-Let’s create the user interface of the setup screen with the following specifications.
+Let's create the setup screen user interface with the following specifications.

 * In the Setup - Application Parameter menu, there is a menu to enter the ArgosX setup screen.
-* In the ArgosX setup screen, you can set the IP address and port number of the ArgosX system
+* On the ArgosX setup screen, you can set the IP address and port number of the ArgosX system
 * The content of the setup will be saved into the argosx.json file as a json file.
-* An F button (Initialize All) that sets the entire screen to default values is provided.
+* An F button (Initialize All) that sets the entire screen to the default values is provided.
 * An F button (Initialize One) that sets only the currently selected items to default values is provided.
+<br></br>

 ![](../../_assets/image_34.png)